 Explore a Master's in Bioinformatics with Part-time and Full-time Course Study Options

-Marquette University's M.S. in Bioinformatics program is an ideal fit for students with undergraduate degrees with biology, medical science, mathematics, engineering, or computer science.
+Marquette University's Master of Science in Bioinformatics program is an ideal fit for students with undergraduate degrees with biology, medical science, mathematics, engineering, or computer science.
 This Master's program is offered jointly with the Medical College of Wisconsin (MCW) for an improved, convenient curriculum.
 The entire program consists of either 30 credits with a thesis or 36 credits with a short essay.

 We offer classes both during the day and in the evenings with both full- and part-time options available.
 Whether you are a new college graduate or a working professional looking to advance your career, our program can fit your needs.

 A Joint Program with the Medical College of Wisconsin